CypressITIAT/web-crawler/README.md

 Eg. usage: to search for keywords memory and camera on http://www.mi.com/in run the program in command line with arguments: memory camera

 ThreadCreator is the main class.
+This class will take the various keywords and run the ranking for each word in a separate thread.

 Eg. ouput